Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 have implementations in the NLTK [@bird-09].

 Linguistic Analysis
- So far , we’ve treated words as tokens without regard to the meaning of the word or the way it is used, or even what language the word comes from.
+So far, we’ve treated words as tokens without regard to the meaning of the word or the way it is used, or even what language the word comes from.
 There are several techniques in text analysis that are language specific that go deeper into the syntax of the document, paragraph, and sentence structure to extract linguistic characteristics of the document.

-\vspace*{-2pt}
 **Part-of-speech tagging**

 When the examples $x$ are individual words and the labels $y$ represent